Skip to main content

 Step 5: Measure and Continuously Improve the Recruitment Process

 An optimal recruitment process is not fixed.
-It improves through systematic analysis of KPIs and feedback collection.
+It improves through systematic KPI analysis and feedback collection.

 Essential recruitment KPIs